abinandan-qa/cypress-bdd-e2e-test-framework/README.md

 ![Report Artifact](README_images/GitHub_Actions_Artifact.png?raw=true "Report Artifact")

 # Browserstack
-Browserstack-Cypress node dependency should be installed.
+**Prerequite**: Browserstack-Cypress node dependency should be installed.
 If not, run the below commands

 For installation
 ```